honeycombio/multiarch-confluent/README.md

 would be quite slow.
 By deferring that until the container starts, we get to run tar on the correct architecture.
 It takes about 6s on my laptop to do that, which seems like an acceptable startup cost.

-# Notes
-1. I used https://github.com/wagoodman/dive to look at layers' contents without untarring them.
-(Ironically, this is only multiarch on Linux native, no multiarch docker image.)
-  a. in cp-zookeeper:5.5.1, layer 0 is OS, 1 is netcat/less, 2 is etc/confluent,
-3 is etc/confluent, 4 is actually installing zk and kafka, and 5 is etc/docker
-  b. in cp-kafka:5.5.1, pattern is basically the same - we care about layers 2-5 only.
-  c.
-This is further supported by `docker inspect confluent/cp-{zookeeper, kafka}:5.5.1 | jq '.[0].RootFS.Layers'`, which shows that layers 0-3 of these two images are identical, while 4 and 5 differ.

-2. If I can construct an image manifest by hand, I can use those layers on top of a known base image like ubuntu:18.04 or openjdk:18.

-3. With these images, I can start up my Tilt env and submit (and query) data.
-My laptop is amd64, but that's promising.